wrcarpenter/Z-Spread/README.md

 ![Image](https://github.com/wrcarpenter/Z-Spread/blob/main/Images/zspread-illustration.png)

 In fixed income markets, investors rely on various 'spread' measurments to help provide a more informative metric of incremental yield they are receiving vs. a benchmark instrument (ex: Treasury bonds that are often considered to be 'riskless').
-This spread would represent compensation for various risks in a given bond that are not in a riskless, benchmark instrument, such as: prepayment risk, credit risk, liquidity risk, etc.

-Z-spread assumes zero volatility in cash flows and interest rates - it is considered to be a "static" valutaion tool, but still more informative than a simple yield spread.
+This spread would represent compensation for various risks in a given bond that are not in a riskless, benchmark instrument, such as: prepayment risk, credit risk, liquidity risk, etc. Spreads can be readily calculated given a bond cash flow and price and will also give investors a tool to compare relative value between bonds that could have different characteristics.
+This project focuses on the calculation Z-Spread, which assumes 'zero-volatility' in cash flows and interest rates - it is considered to be a "static" valutaion tool, but still more informative than a simple yield spread.

 ## Objectives
 - Use 'real' Treasury data to calculate zero-coupon rates over a time span of data.